poseidon/typhoon/docs/addons/ingress.md

 ## AWS

-On AWS, a network load balancer (NLB) distributes traffic across a target group  of worker nodes running an Ingress controller deployment on host ports 80 and 443.
-Firewall rules allow traffic to ports 80 and 443.
-Health check rules ensure only workers with a health Ingress controller receive traffic.
+On AWS, a network load balancer (NLB) distributes traffic across a target group of worker nodes running an Ingress controller deployment.
+Security group rules allow traffic to ports 80 and 443.
+Health checks ensure only workers with a healthy Ingress controller receive traffic.

 Create the Ingress controller deployment, service, RBAC roles, RBAC bindings, default backend, and namespace.